 Model: The states of grief

-Demonstration banners that warn of climate dangers and demand closures lead people to fear and loss – and grief.
+Demonstration banners that warn of climate dangers and demand closures can lead people to fear, loss, and grief.
 There are several stages or states of grief:

 People can deny well-established climate science, e.g., refuse to accept that our current high levels of greenhouse gases are causing the planet to heat, bringing dangers like longer fire seasons with more intense fires.